upspin/upspin/doc/overview.md

 For example, `ann+camera@example.com` might be the Upspin user name for an Internet-connected video camera owned by `ann@example.com`.

+Plus-suffixed users belong to their canonical user (that without the suffix).
+Hence, canonical users can make changes to plus-suffixed users' entry in the key server.
+For example, `ann@example.com` may change `ann+camera@example.com` keys, store and directory endpoints.
+The converse, however, is not allowed: `ann+camera@example.com` cannot make changes to `ann@example.com`.

+Plus-suffixed users can only be created by their owners.
+For this reason, they do not require a working email address.

 ## Naming

 Every Upspin file name has the same basic structure.